MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 By following this structured approach to assigning criticality, you can effectively prioritize resources and focus on maintaining and enhancing the reliability and effectiveness of your most critical flows.

+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Higher expectations for reliability sometimes coincide with higher setup costs, operational costs, and management burden for operators.
+Ensure that stakeholders understand the potential cost increases of improving the reliability of critical flows.

 ## Organizational alignment

 Cloud Adoption Framework provides guidance for workloads that require a business criticality classification.

 For more information, see [business criticality in cloud management](/azure/cloud-adoption-framework/manage/considerations/criticality).

-## Tradeoffs

-Ensure that stakeholders understand that higher expectations for reliability sometimes coincide with higher setup costs, operational costs, and management burden for operators.

 ## Example